 The Electoral Legislation Amendment Bill 2018 will overhaul Victoria’s political donations regime by eliminating large donations and usher in Australia’s most transparent donation disclosure laws to give Victorians increased confidence in political decision-making.

-Donations will be capped at $4,000 over four years, completely eliminating large donations to political parties, associated entities, and third party campaigners.
+Political donations will be capped at $4,000 over four years, eliminating large political donations to political parties, associated entities, and third-party campaigners.

 Why are these changes needed?

-Currently, donations often aren’t made public for up to two years.
-Our rules will require real-time disclosure online, so the public knows exactly who’s donating, when, and to who.
+Currently, political donations often aren’t made public for up to two years.
+Our rules will require real-time online disclosure of donations of $1000 or above, so the public knows exactly who’s donating, when, and to who.

 What’s covered by the new laws?

-Membership and affiliation fees from or to industry bodies, political parties, or trade unions will not be covered, but fees above $1,000 per financial year will need disclosing in an annual return.
+Membership and affiliation fees from or to industry bodies, political parties, special interest groups, membership bodies or trade unions will not be covered, but fees above $1,000 per financial year will need disclosing in an annual return.

-Money raised for non-political purposes, for instance by a trade union or industry body for training programs or philanthropic reasons, will not be capped.
+Money raised for non-political purposes by associated entities and third-party campaigners, for instance by a trade union or industry body for training programs or philanthropic reasons, will not be capped.